Generalizing Lusztig's total positivity: Parametrizing the unipotent positive semigroup

 \begin{corollary} For all~$j$ the map

 is open. \end{corollary} \begin{proof} We know that this map is injective.
 By Invariance of Domain, it is enough to show that the dimensions of the source and the range coincide.
-This can be proved again by induction on~$j$, using the relation $x_j = \sigma_{\gamma_j} x_{j-1}$ and Proposition~\ref{prop:jump-dimensions-Cw} which says in this context:
+This can be proved again by induction on~$j$, using the relation $x_j = \sigma_{\gamma_j} x_{j-1}$ and using Proposition~\ref{prop:jump-dimensions-Cw} which says: This is the precise relation needed to show that the induction step holds true. \end{proof}